canonical/charm-relation-interfaces/interfaces/grafana_datasource_exchange/v0/README.md

 - Is expected to expose a server implementing [the grafana source HTTP API](https://grafana.com/docs/grafana/latest/developers/http_api/data_source/).
 In other words, it's expected to expose one or more valid grafana datasources.
 - Is expected to register each datasource endpoint (one per unit) with a central grafana application and obtain a Datasource UID for each one of them.
-- Is expected to share via application data, as a json payload, the following information:
+- Is expected to share via application data, as a json-encoded array (sorted by UID), the following information:
   - for each datasource (which technically will likely mean, for each unit of the application):
     - the datasource UID
     - the datasource type